somhi/PCXT_DeMiSTify/sockit/README.md

 * **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.

+* Composite real not implemented.
+Need to fix the serializer module error in cyclone v family.

 * CGA VRAM with 128 kB for all Tandy games now available.